The 14 most important criteria for winning the Buy Box on Amazon and how to keep your metrics under control

 Minimum requirement and ideal value for Buy Box

 The rate of late deliveries must not exceed 4%.
-A rate above 4% may lead to account deactivation.
-To win the small yellow box, the value should be as close to 0% as possible.
+A rate above 4% can lead to account deactivation.
+For winning the small yellow box, the value should be as close to 0% as possible.

 Tip: How to prevent late deliveries

-The biggest lever when shipping from your own warehouse is the processes.
+The biggest lever in shipping from your own warehouse is the processes.
 Every additional action costs time.
-Regulate all steps where possible with automated tools: From order processing in the back office to printing pick and pack lists as well as shipping labels to updating the system once the goods have been shipped.
+Manage all steps where possible with automated tools: from order processing in the back office to printing pick and pack lists as well as shipping labels, to updating the system once the goods have been shipped.

-High fluctuations in warehouse staff also cause problems.
-Therefore, you should also focus on optimizing processes and employee satisfaction here.
-A well-coordinated team that independently takes care of process optimization is worth its weight in gold.
+High employee turnover in the warehouse also causes problems.
+Therefore, you should focus on optimizing processes and employee satisfaction here as well.
+A well-coordinated team that takes care of process optimization independently is worth its weight in gold.

 Tracking numbers are important for the customer.
-Once on the way, the customer wants to be able to track where the package is.
-Especially when the promised delivery date has been exceeded, the customer wants to know why the package is not there yet.
+Once shipped, the customer wants to be able to track where the package is.
+Especially when the expected delivery date has passed, the customer wants to know why the package has not arrived yet.
 It is not uncommon for it to have been delivered to a neighbor without leaving a message.
 By managing your shipping with tracking numbers, you can save yourself trouble and a lot of unnecessary communication.

-The rate of valid tracking numbers is a percentage that shows the ratio of deliveries with valid tracking numbers to the total number of deliveries in the last 30 days.
+The rate of valid tracking numbers is a percentage that shows the ratio of deliveries with valid tracking numbers to the total number of all shipments in the last 30 days.
 This is also only relevant for sellers who ship themselves.

 Formula: Rate of valid tracking numbers

-Rate of valid tracking numbers in % = (Number of deliveries with valid tracking numbers / Total number of deliveries) * 100
+Rate of valid tracking numbers in % = (Number of deliveries with valid tracking number / Total number of all deliveries) * 100

 Minimum requirement and ideal value for Buy Box

 The rate of valid tracking numbers should be at least 95%.
-If it falls below 95%, however, this does not have as drastic consequences as the three previously mentioned metrics.
+If it falls below 95%, however, it does not have as drastic consequences as the three previously mentioned metrics.
 Currently, Amazon refrains from negative consequences for non-compliance.
-For winning the Buy Box, the value should ideally be at 100%
+For the gain of Buy Box, the value should ideally be at 100%.

 Tip: How to achieve 100%

-All major shipping services, including USPS, FedEx, UPS, and DHL, offer free tracking.
+All major carriers, including USPS, FedEx, UPS, and DHL, offer free tracking.
 This should be automated into your system and then automatically transmitted to Amazon.
 This ensures that no information is lost.

 8. Rate of on-time deliveries

 That the transmission of valid tracking numbers to Amazon is important is also shown by this metric.
-It indicates how many of the shipments sent by the seller have arrived on time with the customer.
+It indicates how many of the deliveries shipped by the seller have arrived on time with the customer.
 In order for Amazon to measure punctuality, it uses information from the tracking.

 Source: Amazon